View MapView Map

 Rooney’s words come alive in Trinity College Dublin

-Ireland’s oldest university has long been an attractive prospect for visitors – especially those looking to get a glimpse of the Book of Kells.
+Trinity College, Ireland’s oldest university, has long been an attractive prospect for visitors, especially those looking to get a glimpse of the Book of Kells.
 Trinity has become even more popular of late, partly thanks to fans of Rooney looking to check out the settings of her books.

-The breakout success of Normal People worldwide made stars of Paul Mescal and Daisy Edgar-Jones for their sensitive portrayals of Connell and Marianne, but it also put a lot of eyes on Trinity itself, which the pair both attend.
-Numerous locations on campus were used for filming the series, including the Robert Emmet Theatre, the Berkeley library, the cricket pitches, and Parliament Square.
-These spots, as well as Trinity’s famous 18th century Front Gate, can also be seen in scenes between Frances and Bobbi in BBC’s adaptation of Rooney’s Conversations with Friends.
+Not only did Normal People make massive stars out of its lead actors Paul Mescal and Daisy Edgar-Jones, it also put a lot of eyes on the university that their fictional characters attend (and that Mescal attended in real life).
+Numerous locations on campus were used for filming the series, including the Robert Emmet Theatre, the Berkeley library, the cricket pitches and Parliament Square.
+These spots, as well as Trinity’s famous 18th-century Front Gate, can also be seen in scenes between Frances and Bobbi in BBC’s adaptation of Rooney’s Conversations with Friends.

 Swimming and singing in South Dublin

-The Sally Rooney shows also feature plenty of locations from Dublin’s southern streets and suburbs.
+The adapted works of Sally Rooney's also feature plenty of locations from Dublin’s southern streets and suburbs.
 Whether at home in Ireland or standing in for other spots, eagle-eyed viewers no doubt recognised a lot of southside spots.

 The Swedish loft of Normal People‘s Luka was actually filmed in the National College of Art and Design, whose unique look evoked an upscale apartment.
 A trip to the college gives a great sense of Ireland’s emerging creatives.
 Dublin 8’s Fumbally Café also served as a Swedish stand-in, the eclectic setup and modern menu giving a very European feel to an inner-city hotspot.